 Study and support

-Teaching and learning methods are centred around interactive workshops which are highly participative in nature and will employ lectures, seminars, case studies, interactive workshops, discussions, business simulations and group activities.
+Teaching and learning methods are centred around interactive workshops which are highly participative in nature and will employ case studies, discussions, business simulations and group activities.

 We are continually investing in our facilities, and transforming our learning and teaching environment to create an inspiring and innovative atmosphere.

 The School is based in the impressive Newton Building on NTU's City site.
 In 2009 the building was involved in a £90 million regeneration project on the site.
 Whilst maintaining its historic beauty, the Grade II listed building was transformed into an ultra-modern complex.